min2ha/ukwa-site/content/target/60797/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Environmental Audit Committee : The Future of Chemicals Regulation after the EU Referendum

 This inquiry examined the implications of leaving the EU for chemicals regulation using the REACH (Registration, Evaluation and Authorisation of Chemicals) regulation as a case study.
 REACH came into force in June 2007.
 Its aims include providing a high level of protection of human health and the environment from the use of chemicals.